-Discover why “mosaic” isn’t just about tilework!
-Morocco is a vastly diverse country that will dazzle and amaze you.
-From iconic world heritage sites to dramatic landscapes, colorful souqs and glorious cuisine, Morocco is never-forgettable.
-This tour showcases the very best of Morocco’s cultural treasures, while offering immersive experiences in aspects of daily life.
+This tour is for women who travel, women who savour exploration, and women who embrace transformation and discovery!
+Oceans, mountains, deserts, cities… Morocco is a vastly diverse country that will dazzle and amaze you.
+From iconic world heritage sites to dramatic landscapes, colourful souqs and glorious cuisine, Morocco is never-forgettable.
+This tour showcases the very best of Morocco’s cultural treasures, while offering immersive experiences in aspects of women’s daily life.
 Join local Berber women for tea and henna hand-painting.
 Discover the secrets of Moroccan cuisine, and spend a night in a tent camp deep in the Sahara dunes or in a kasbah reminiscent of the days of trans-continental trade routes.
-Oceans, mountains, deserts, cities … this tour is for women who travel, women transforming, women who savour exploration and discovery!

 Speak to our travel experts.
 They have spent a lot of time exploring our destinations.
 Their first-hand knowledge is the basis for organizing your perfect trip.